pmusa/katacoda/es_queries/step2.md

 every hit and therefore avoid optimizations.
 This is great for exploring datasets, learning about Elasticsearch and some search use cases.
+However, it is not so great when speed is your main concern.

 Next, imagine that instead of 10 you only want to show 5 recipes per page.